MY Cephei

-MY Cephei (IRC +60375) is a red supergiant located in open cluster NGC 7419 in the constellation of Cepheus.
+MY Cephei (IRC +60375) is a red supergiant located in the open cluster NGC 7419 in the constellation of Cepheus.
 It is a semiregular variable star with a maximum brightness of magnitude 14.4 and a minimum of magnitude 15.5.

-MY Cephei has an unusual spectral type of M7.5, one of the latest spectral types of any supergiant, and is one of the most luminous and coolest red supergiants, as well as one of the largest known stars.
-If placed at the center of the Solar System, the star's surface would engulf the orbit of Jupiter and possibly even the orbit of Saturn.

 Observations and variability

 Observations of the open cluster NGC 7419 in 1954 showed that four of its members were luminous red stars, most likely red supergiants.
 In addition, an unusually red star was found to be variable and probably an even more luminous supergiant.
 This star was given the variable star designation MY Cephei in 1973 in the 59th name-list of variable stars.

 MY Cephei is classified as semiregular variable star of sub-type SRc, indicating it is a cool supergiant, although its pulsational period is not known.
 It has been observed as bright as magnitude 14.4 and as faint as magnitude 15.5.
 The star, along with another late red supergiant star, S Persei, are sometimes considered prototypes for the class of M6–7 supergiants.